Plan for My Sites in SharePoint Server

 The My Site host site collection is a special site collection that displays the newsfeed and profile pages of all users' My Sites.
 The site collection's site template must be the My Site host site template, available from the Enterprise tab of the Create Site Collection page.
 The My Site host site template can be used only once per User Profile service application, which is discussed later in this article.

-My Sites require that a site collection exist at the web application root (which is displayed as / in the user interface).
-Without this, you will receive a message that states that there is no site collection at the root when you try to enable self-service site creation for the web application.
+My Sites requires a site collection to exist at the web application root (which is displayed as / in the user interface).
+Without this site collection, you'll receive a message that states that there's no site collection at the root when you try to enable self-service site creation for the web application.
 Because we recommend that you use a dedicated web application to host My Sites, you should use the root path for the My Site host collection unless you have a specific requirement to create the site collection deeper in the uniform resource locator (URL) path.

 Although not recommended, if you create the My Site host deeper in the path, it must be under an explicit inclusion managed path.
 Additionally, you must create a separate site collection at the web application root, although this site collection can be empty and created without a template.

 The URL for a My Site host site collection is shared by all users of the same User Profile service application.
 The URL for Newsfeed is http:// hostname/default.aspx, and the URL for About Me is http:// hostname/person.aspx, where hostname is the address of the site collection.
 For example, if you configure your My Site host site collection at https://contoso.com/my, users access their newsfeeds and profiles at https://contoso.com/my/default.aspx and https://contoso.com/my/person.aspx, respectively.

 Although these URLs are the same for all users of a User Profile service application, the information displayed for each user is different.
 SharePoint Server determines the information to display based on the user's logon account.
 The information is targeted to that specific user and is provided by the SharePoint service applications referred to in this article.